MKL-NET/MKL.NET/README.md

 - Intermediate matrices are disposed or reused automatically.
 - ArrayPool underlying memory model using IDisposable and Finalizers.
 - Uses the Pinned Object Heap for net5.0.
+- All these combined result in it being much faster than other matrix libraries.

 The following example only results in one new matrix (using ArrayPool) without mutating inputs.
 ```csharp